 Figure 56: Overview of identified potential traps in the Hystories database within Lithuania.
+Basemap World Light Gray Canvas (2014), sources Esri, HERE, Garmin, (c) OpenStreetMap contributors, and the GIS user community

 Figure 57: Frequency pie chart showing categories of identified potential storage traps in Lithuania.
-These are all within the same storage formation/unit in the database
+These are all within the same storage formation/unit in the database the Ministry of Energy of the Republic of Lithuania.

-About 10 years ago, the Ministry of Energy of Lithuania launched a project to assess the possibility of constructing an underground gas storage facility in the Syderiai structure (Figure 58).
 The Syderiai saline aquifer structure in Telšiai region, occurring at a depth of about 1400 m, was selected as it is the largest identified trap structure available in onshore Lithuania.
 Additional detailed seismic campaigns and geological exploration work were undertaken to determine whether a UGS facility of strategic importance for Lithuania's energy security could be constructed in the Telšiai region.